frecel/fatfox/README.md

 # fatfox
-A big firefox theme designed with touch devices in mid
+A big firefox theme designed with touch devices in mind

 Use